 This narrows down the options for where a given number can be placed.
 Since some of the cells may already be filled, you may have enough information to know where the number should actually go.

 Taking notes, or penciling in numbers, can be useful when solving.
 Some people find it useful to note the numbers that might be in a given cell, while other people find it useful to note the numbers that cannot be in a given cell.
 Whichever you do, continually update your notes as you solve so that you can narrow down the possibilities for each cell.

 Suppose you pencil in all the possibilities for all the cells in a certain row.
 Most empty cells will have several possible numbers that could potentially fit.
 Other times, you will discover that there is only one possible number that can go in the cell and can thus confidently fill in the entry.
 Sometimes there are no cells with only a single candidate In this case, look at all the candidates for cells in a certain row, column, or box.
 If there is any number that appears as a candidate in only one cell in that row, column, or box, you know that it must go in that cell even though your list of candidates has other options.

 If neither of these situations occur, your notes can still help.
 Suppose there are two cells in a row, column, or box that each have only the same two possibilities.
 This means that those two numbers go in those cells in some order and thus do not appear elsewhere in that row, column, or box.
 You can now eliminate those two numbers as possibilities in the remaining blank cells.

 If you’re just getting started with Sudoku puzzles, don’t forget you can get hints.
-Just tap on the light bulb icon to fill in a value or remove mistakes.
+Just tap on the icon to fill in a value or remove mistakes.